Banugopan/Analyzing-E-commerce-Peak-Online-Purchases-Times/README.md

 This project analyzes online purchase times to identify peak shopping periods and optimize business strategies.

 ## 🔍 Data Used
-The dataset comes from [Kaggle](https://www.kaggle.com/) and includes:
+The dataset comes from **Kaggle Ecommerce Data from Carrie** and includes:
 - **dim_order**: Information about orders (order ID, date, time).
 - **dim_product**: Product details (product ID, description).
 - **dim_customer**: Customer information (customer ID, country).
 - **fact_sales**: Sales details (quantity, unit price, etc.).

 The data is stored in **Oracle 19c** and follows a **star schema model** for efficient organization and analysis.

+## 📜 Context
+Typically, e-commerce datasets are proprietary and consequently hard to find among publicly available data.
+However, the UCI Machine Learning Repository has made this dataset containing actual transactions from 2010 and 2011.
+The dataset is maintained on their site, where it can be found by the title **"Online Retail"**.

 ## 🔧 Analysis Steps
 1. **Data Extraction**: Import raw data from the database.